-1.18.
-Section 2 provides guidance for the application of the requirements in Ref.
-[2] and the recommendations of Refs [3, 4] as they relate specifically to the development of I&C systems.
-It also addresses the use of life-cycle models to describe management system processes for the development of I&C, provides guidance on generic processes for I&C design and provides guidance on the conduct of specific I&C development activities.

-1.19.
-Section 3 identifies the necessary inputs to the design and provides recommendations on the design basis for I&C systems.

-1.20.
-Section 4 provides guidance on the architecture of the overall I&C for the plant.

-1.21.
-Section 5 describes the safety classification scheme that is used to grade the application of the recommendations of this Safety Guide in accordance with the safety significance of items to which they apply.

-1.22.
-Section 6 provides general guidance applicable to all I&C systems important to safety.
+- 1.18.
+Section 2 provides guidance for the application of the requirements in GS-R-3 [2] and the recommendations of GS-G-3.1 [3] and GS-G-3.5 [4] as they relate specifically to the development of I&C systems.
+It also addresses the use of life cycle models to describe management system processes for the development of I&C, provides guidance on generic processes for I&C design and provides guidance on the conduct of specific I&C development activities. - 1.19.
+Section 3 identifies the necessary inputs to the design and provides recommendations on the design basis for I&C systems. - 1.20.
+Section 4 provides guidance on the architecture of the overall I&C for the plant. - 1.21.
+Section 5 describes the safety classification scheme that is used to grade the application of the recommendations of this Safety Guide in accordance with the safety significance of items to which they apply. - 1.22.
+Section 6 provides general guidance applicable to all I&C systems important to safety. - 1.23.

-1.23.
 Section 7 provides recommendations that are specific to certain systems such as the reactor protection system, certain types of equipment such as sensors, and certain technologies such as digital systems and integrated circuits configured with hardware description languages.
-The guidance of Sections 2-6 and Sections 8 and 9 also apply to the specific systems discussed in Section 7.
+The recommendations of Sections 2-6 and Sections 8 and 9 also apply to the specific systems discussed in Section 7.

-1.24.
-Section 8 provides recommendations on the human machine interface.
-It includes guidance on the application of human factors principles to I&C and the characteristics that the human machine interface should have.

-1.25.
-Section 9 provides guidance on the development of software for computer based I&C systems important to safety.
+- 1.24.
+Section 8 provides recommendations on the human-machine interface.
+It includes guidance on the application of human factors principles to I&C and the characteristics that the human-machine interface should have. - 1.25.
+Section 9 provides guidance on the development of software for computer based I&C systems important to safety. - 1.26.

-1.26.
 This Safety Guide should be applied as a whole, not as a series of stand-alone sections.
-For example, the guidance on software provided in Section 9 is to be applied in conjunction with the guidance on the management systems and on lifecycles given in Section 2.

-1.27.
-Annexes include a listing of industrial standards that provide more detailed guidance on the topical areas of this Safety Guide, information relating this Safety Guide to the two Safety Guides it supersedes, and a summary of areas where practices of States differ.
+For example, the guidance on software provided in Section 9 is to be applied in conjunction with the guidance on the management system and on life cycles given in Section 2. - 1.27.
+The annexes include a listing of industrial standards that provide more detailed guidance on the topical areas of this Safety Guide, information relating this Safety Guide to the two Safety Guides (NS-G-1.15 and NS-G-1.36) it supersedes, and a summary of areas where practices of States differ.
 A list of definitions specific to this Safety Guide is also provided.

-2. THE MANAGEMENT SYSTEM FOR I&C DESIGN
+2. THE MANAGEMENT SYSTEM FOR INSTRUMENTATION AND CONTROL DESIGN